-Carolyn Williams is Professor of English at Rutgers University in New Brunswick, where she has just completed six years as Chair.
+Carolyn Williams is Distinguished Professor of English at Rutgers University in New Brunswick.
 There she teaches courses on Victorian literature and culture, with an abiding interest in genre.

 She edited a special issue of Victorian Literature and Culture on “Victorian Studies and Cultural Studies” (1999), for which she commissioned a forum of diverse position papers — including “Lyrical Studies” by Virginia Jackson and Yopie Prins and “The Fix of Form” by Herbert Tucker.
 Her own contribution to that issue was “‘Genre’ and ‘Discourse’ in Victorian Cultural Studies”

 Her second book, Gilbert and Sullivan: Gender, Genre, Parody (Columbia, 2011) argues for a theory of parody that would focus on the form of its temporal and historicizing dynamic, as well as on the particular advantages of genre parody.
-See especially “Parody” and “Genre Parody” from the introduction.
+See especially “Parody” and “Genre Parody” from the introduction to that book.

-She is currently editing The Cambridge Companion to English Melodrama and working on a book tentatively titled The Aesthetics of Melodramatic Form, which will again be a study of relations between genre and form, a historical study of the “poetics of melodrama,” with particular attention to the segmentation of the generic form both by music and by punctual moments of tableau.
+Lately, she edited The Cambridge Companion to English Melodrama and continues to work on a book tentatively titled Melodramatic Form, which will again be a study of relations between genre and form, a historical study of the “poetics of melodrama,” with particular attention to the segmentation of the generic form both by intermittent music and by punctual moments of static pictorialization, the tableaux.
 Publications working toward that project have included: “Moving Pictures: George Eliot and Melodrama” (2000), the chapter on “Melodrama” in the New Cambridge History of English Literature (The Victorian Period), ed.
-Kate Flint (2014) and the entry on “Melodrama” in the Blackwell Encyclopedia of Victorian Literature (2015), the entry on melodrama in the Keywords issue of Victorian Literature and Culture (2018), and several essays on melodramatic and novelistic realism.
+Kate Flint (2014), the entry on “Melodrama” in the Blackwell Encyclopedia of Victorian Literature (2015), the entry on melodrama in the Keywords issue of Victorian Literature and Culture (2018), and several essays on melodramatic and novelistic realism.